Top 5 Horror Comics of All Time

 The most recent series on this list, “American Vampire” is the brainchild of Scott Snyder.
 He is one of the fastest rising stars in the comic industry, in large part due to this series, and his run on DC’s “Batman” and “Swamp Thing.”
 The series operates off the premise that there are different species of vampire in the world.
 In the 1800s, a new species of vampire, an “American” vampire, is created.
 The first “American” vampire was Skinner Sweet, an outlaw from the Old West who lives through many different eras of American history.
 Along with Brazilian artist Rafael Albuquerque, Snyder has created one of the freshest, and most endearing takes on modern vampire lore.

 You have read this article Alan Moore / Comics / Horror / Vampires with the title Top 5 Horror Comics of All Time.
-You can bookmark this page URL http://ksalsafadinho2009.blogspot.com/2012/10/top-5-horror-comics-of-all-time.html.
+You can bookmark this page URL https://ksalsafadinho2009.blogspot.com/2012/10/top-5-horror-comics-of-all-time.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...